-Participation in the NRA International YHEC is open to:
+Participation in the NRA Regional YHEC is open to:

-- A. Any person, 18 years old or younger, who is interested in attending the NRA International Youth Hunter Education Challenge.
-Youth participants may register as individuals or with a five (5)-member team at the International level.
-States that conduct annual events have the option to send both teams and individuals to the International YHEC program. - B. Any registered International YHEC Adult Coach.
+- A. Any person, 18 years old or younger, who is interested in attending one or more of the NRA Regional Youth Hunter Education Challenge.
+Youth participants may register as individuals or with a five (5)-member team at the Regional level.
+States that conduct annual events have the option to send both teams and individuals to the Regional YHEC program. - B. Any registered Regional YHEC Adult Coach.
 Coaches participate as individuals only.
-(Refer to International YHEC Divisions detailed below.) - C. All participants must have successfully completed a hunter education course in North America.
-Participants are not required to have taken the same hunter education course, nor have taken the class from the sponsoring instructor. - D. Persons participating in NRA International Youth Hunter Education Challenge must have: - 1) Participated in a current year's Local, State or Provincial level NRA Youth Hunter Education Challenge and meet age eligibility.
-Local, State or Provincial level YHEC participants are subject to state/provincial level rules/requirements for participation first and foremost. - If an individual participates in a local/state/provincial event outside of their resident state/province, they will be required to register at the International event as a participant from the state/province in which they participated.
-(If a local, state or provincial level YHEC is NOT held in a participant's state/province, he/she may participate in the International YHEC without prior event participation requirements); - 2) At least one (1) sponsoring adult from the region, state or province the individuals/teams represent. - a.
-Individuals may be grouped into squads of no more than seven (7), (with one sponsoring adult per every seven individuals), at the state or province's discretion.
-The sponsoring adult will chaperon and instruct for the duration of the International YHEC.
+(Refer to Regional YHEC Divisions detailed below.) - C. All participants must have successfully completed a hunter education course in North America or completed the NRA on line Hunter Education Course.
+Participants are not required to have taken the same hunter education course, nor have taken the class from the sponsoring instructor. - D. Persons participating in NRA Regional Youth Hunter Education Challenge must have: - Participated in a current year's Local or State level NRA Youth Hunter Education Challenge and meet age eligibility.
+Local and State level YHEC participants are subject to state level rules/requirements for participation first and foremost.

+If an individual participates in a local or state event outside of their resident state, they will be required to register at the Regional event as a participant from the state in which they participated.
+(If a local or state level YHEC is NOT held in a participant's state, he/she may participate in the Regional YHEC without prior event participation requirements);

+- At least one (1) sponsoring adult from the Local or State the individuals/teams represent. - a.
+Individuals may be grouped into squads of no more than seven (7), (with one sponsoring adult per every seven individuals), at the local or state discretion.
+The sponsoring adult will chaperon and instruct for the duration of the Regional YHEC.
 If individuals are grouped into a squad of seven (7), they are still considered individuals and not eligible to participate for team awards. - b.
 Teams must have five (5) members with one (1) registered adult coach per every five (5)-member team.
 (NOTE: Registered coaches cannot be responsible for more than 7 participants).
-Members of teams will be eligible for individual achievement-level awards.
-Special Notification: Grouping of high-scoring individuals into teams after state or provincial programs with the sole purpose of creating "All-Star Teams" is strongly discouraged.
+Members of teams will be eligible for individual achievementlevel awards.
+Special Notification: Grouping of high-scoring individuals into teams after regional or state programs with the sole purpose of creating All-Star Teams is strongly discouraged.

-- c.
-Alternates: Should a team member be unable to participate in the International Youth Hunter Education Challenge after registration has been received and processed by NRA staff, a replacement may be made by an individual designated by the team in advance of event on-site registration. - E. Participants are required to provide copies of the following items prior to the NRA International Youth Hunter Education Challenge: - 1) Birth Certificate - 2) Hunter Education Card - 3) Photo (not to exceed 2"x3" Color or Black & White, no photocopies) - F. Registered participants (with the exception of Adult Coaches who are limited in event participation see International YHEC Divisions section below) are required to participate in all events of the NRA International Youth Hunter Education Challenge (shooting events archery, muzzleloader, rifle and shotgun, and responsibility events hunter responsibility exam, hunter safety trail, orienteering and wildlife identification).
+- C. Alternates: Should a team member be unable to participate in the Regional Youth Hunter Education Challenge after registration has been received and processed by the event staff, a replacement may be made by an individual designated by the team in advance of event on-site registration. - D. Changes to 5 person team composition can be made up until the Official Check in date for the Regional Match.
+For example if check in date is Tuesday July 23 FROM 8AM to 6PM, then no changes after 6pm (unless emergency) - E. Participants are required to provide copies of the following items prior to the NRA Regional Youth Hunter Education Challenge: - 1) Birth Certificate - 2) Hunter Education Card or an NRA on line Hunter Education Course Certificate. - 3) Photo (not to exceed 2"x3" Color or Black & White, no photocopies) - F. Registered participants are required to participate in all events of the NRA Regional Youth Hunter Education Challenge (shooting events - archery, muzzleloader, rifle and shotgun, and responsibility events - hunter responsibility exam, hunter safety trail, orienteering and wildlife identification).